Professional School Counseling

 The M.A.Ed. in Professional School Counseling is organized into three curriculum components:

 - Core counseling courses: Core counseling courses provide a foundation of professional knowledge and skills for all counseling students.
-Students are required to take and pass a comprehensive examination before beginning CNS 6130, School Counseling Internship.
-The Counselor Preparation Comprehensive Exam (CPCE) is a standardized counseling exam that assesses student learning in the core areas.
+Students are required to take and pass a comprehensive examination, the Counselor Preparation Comprehensive Exam (CPCE), after completing their core counseling courses.
+A passing score is required for graduation from the program.
+The CPCE is a standardized counseling exam that assesses student learning in the core areas.
+The cost of the exam is $45 and students are allowed three attempts to pass the exam.
 Students must submit the application and pay the application fee by the required deadline.

 - Specialty area and elective courses: Specialty area and elective courses build on the foundation of knowledge and skills established in the core counseling courses by providing instruction in setting-specific and population-specific counseling practices.
 Specialty area courses may be taken concurrently with clinical field placement courses.
 Students consult with their academic advisors to determine the specialty and elective courses that will meet degree requirements and be best suited to the students’ needs and interests.

 - Clinical field placement courses: Clinical field placement courses integrate the knowledge and skills addressed during academic course work with real world, supervised experience.
 The clinical field experiences occur in university-approved K-12 school settings and include on-site supervision as well as university-based supervision.
 The Counseling Practicum consists of a 100-hour field placement experience in an approved site and a 3-credit hour course with on-campus group supervision and instruction.
 The Counseling Practicum is a 3-credit-hour course that consists of a 100-hour field placement experience in an approved site and on-campus group supervision and instruction occurring weekly.
+Students complete the Counseling Practicum during their second year of study after completing the core counseling courses.
 The Counseling Internship is a 3-credit-hour course completed twice over two semesters and consists of a total of 600 hours of field placement experience, 300 hours per semester in an approved site with on-campus group supervision and instruction occurring weekly.
 Students must submit applications for participation in the clinical field placement courses during the semester prior to beginning their practicum courses.

 Courses are scheduled in the evenings and during the summer months.
 The courses are delivered in a variety of modalities including online, face-to-face, and hybrid formats.
 The program is a 60-credit hour degree.